d-gubert/ast-modify-for-apps/README.md

 Here I try to find a way to manipulate the app's AST in worder to wrap the rogue methods in `await` calls so they will still work as expected.

-The state here is pretty much still a WIP.
+The solution here is a valid poc - it achieves its goal but needs refactoring.

 ## Instructions